Specialisms & expertise

 A personal injury claim involving an elderly lady who fell in a shop and required a complete shoulder replacement procedure which led to permanent restrictions.

 Damages recovered: £127,000

 Mr C v East Sussex Healthcare NHS Trust (Issued with the High Court)

-James read Law at The University of Wales Aberystwyth where he obtained an honours degree and went on to complete his Legal Practice Course at the College of Law in Chester.
-James joined Thomson Snell & Passmore in 2006 and is married with three children, and enjoys hiking in the mountains and all things ‘outdoors’.
+James read law at The University of Wales Aberystwyth where he obtained an honours degree and went on to complete his Legal Practice Course at the College of Law in Chester.
+He joined Thomson Snell & Passmore in 2006 and became a partner in 2017.
+James is married with three children and enjoys hiking in the mountains and all things ‘outdoors’.